skylerdakota/Password-Generator/README.md

 # 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This application generates a random password based on user-selected criteria.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It features a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).

 ## User Story